What is Subsistence Benefit?

 - student loan granted with security guaranteed by the state;

-- grants and transport benefits paid on the basis of the Labour Market Services and Benefits Act or from the structural assistance funds;
+- grants and transport and accommodation benefits paid on the basis of the Labour Market Services and Benefits Act or from the structural assistance funds;

 Taking into account the limits established and the socially justified standards for dwellings, the following fixed expenses connected with dwelling payable during the given month shall be taken into account upon calculation of a subsistence benefit: